FranklinW10/Franklins_Projects/README.md

 # Franklin's Projects

 This repository contains a collection of my Computer Science, Data, and Physics projects.
-I am a **Data Analytics, Mathematics, Computer Science, and Physics** student at **Drake University** (class of 2027), and this repo serves as a showcase of my work, experiments, and learning process.
+I am a **Data Analytics, Mathematics, Computer Science, and Physics** student at **Drake University** (class of 2027), and this repo serves to showcase my work, experiments, and learning.

 ---